Leo (2023 Indian film): Post-production

 V. Srinivas Mohan is one of the visual effects supervisors of Leo.

 In February 2023, The Times of India reported that the film would be having an "extended post-production time" due to Lokesh not wanting to compromise on the CGI.
-Monesh H. and V. Srinivas Mohan are the visual effects supervisors, along with the Moving Picture Company, Al Zhara VFX and SkyHigh VFX, the film's principal visual effects studios.
+Monesh H. and V. Srinivas Mohan are the visual effects supervisors, while the Moving Picture Company, Al Zhara VFX and SkyHigh VFX are the film's principal visual effects studios.
 The film's digital intermediate and colour grading works began in late August 2023.
 Chinmayi dubbed for Trisha for the Tamil, Telugu and Kannada versions of the film.
 The hyena featured in the film was created through visual effects, and the action sequence featuring the hyena cost ₹15 crore.

 Music

 The soundtrack is composed by Anirudh Ravichander, in his fourth collaboration with Vijay after Kaththi (2014), Master (2021), and Beast (2022); and third collaboration with Lokesh after Master and Vikram.
 The music rights were purchased by Sony Music India for ₹16 crore.
 The audio launch was to be held on 30 September 2023 at the Nehru Stadium, but was later cancelled on 27 September 2023 due to incessant requests for passes in addition to safety constraints.
 "Naa Ready" emerged Spotify's most-streamed Tamil track of 2023, as per Spotify Wrapped 2023.
+Song "Thaamara Poovukkum" from Pasumpon was reused in this movie during a coffee shop fight sequence.